-A material portion of our revenues is concentrated in some of our largest customers.
-For the fiscal year ended December 31, 2021, our largest client organization by revenue, BlackRock, accounted for 12.7% of our total revenues.
-For the fiscal year ended December 31, 2020, BlackRock accounted for 11.0% of our total revenues.
-Our revenue growth depends on our ability to obtain new clients, sell additional services to existing clients and achieve and sustain a high level of renewal rates with respect to our existing licenses.
-Failure to achieve one or more of these objectives could have a material adverse effect on our business, financial condition and results of operations.
+A material portion of our revenues is concentrated in some of our largest clients.
+For the fiscal year ended December 31, 2022, our largest client organization by revenue, BlackRock, accounted for 10.3% of our consolidated operating revenues.
+For the fiscal year ended December 31, 2021, BlackRock accounted for 12.7% of our consolidated operating revenues.
+Our revenue growth depends on our ability to obtain new clients, quickly onboard our clients and deploy our products and services to them, sell additional services to existing clients and achieve and sustain a high level of renewal rates with respect to our existing licenses.
+Failure to achieve one or more of these objectives could have a material adverse effect on our business, financial condition or results of operations.
+A client's activity with us may decrease for a variety of reasons, including the client's level of satisfaction with our products and services, the effectiveness of our support services, the pricing of our products and services, the pricing and quality of competing products or services or the effects of changes in economic conditions and the global capital markets.
 If one or more of our largest clients cancels or reduces its licenses and we are unsuccessful in replacing those licenses, our business, financial condition or results of operations could be materially adversely affected.